vsco/bazel-toolchains/README.md

 # Bazel Toolchains

 A collection of [Bazel](https://bazel.build) C++ build infrastructure based on [Chromium](https://chromium.org)'s [LLVM](https://llvm.org) toolchain.
-There are tags corresponding to stable Chromium releases.
+There are tags corresponding to Chromium releases.
 The build targets currently supported are Linux x64 and macOS.
 As in Chromium, the Linux toolchain has a sysroot, bundled copies of binutils, and a copy of libc++.
 The macOS build is less hermetic, and relies on system binutils and libraries.

 ## Prerequisites